HITC-Studio/TravelNotes/README.md

 https://codingmountain.com/google-map-android-application-ui-clone-using-bottomsheet-layout/
 ## API Level
 This code works on Android, with API >= 19.
-## API Keys
+## API Keys: Stored in string.xml
 You will need API keys for the following services:
 - Places API
 - Maps SDK for Android
 - Places SDK for Android